coolbot100s/ChemistryToolkit/README.md

 Use the console and create a new compound by answering a few simple questions, or create lots of compounds at once with an input.json file.

-currently only handles the creation of compound item scripts, elements and recipes to be implimented soon.
+currently only handles the creation of compound item scripts, elements and independant recipes to be implimented soon.

 ## Instalation
 1. download the repository